alcroito/digitalocean-dyndns/README.md

 The daemon periodically runs the following steps:

-* finds the current machine's public IPv4 by sending a DNS request to an OpenDNS resolver
+* finds the current machine's public IPv4 or IPv6 by sending a DNS request to an OpenDNS resolver
 * queries the configured domain records using DO's API.
-If the queried IPs are different from the current public API, the domain records are updated to point to the new IP
+If the queried IPs are different from the current public IP, the domain records are updated to point to the new IP

 ## Setup

 * A Unix (Linux / macOS) server to run the daemon
 * A DigitalOcean account with your domain associated to it
-* An existing `A` record for each domain to be updated
+* An existing `A` or `AAAA` record for each domain to be updated
+* Configure the app either using CLI, env vars or a config file

 ## Usage